 While we never know how serious flu season will be, it’s always important to get an annual flu shot.
 With the continued risk of COVID-19, it’s even more crucial.
 Since the symptoms of COVID-19 and the flu are quite similar, it can be difficult to know which virus you have.
 What’s more, the flu shot can help prevent you from catching both viruses at the same time, which could be quite dangerous.

 In fact, according to a 2019–2020 study performed in the Netherlands at Radboud University Medical Center, participants who had gotten the flu shot were 39% less likely to test positive for COVID-19 by June 1 than their coworkers.
 That’s because in addition to helping prevent the flu, the flu shot may actually strengthen the body’s overall immune system.
 And even if you do catch the flu, the flu vaccine can reduce the severity of your symptoms.

 Who should get a flu shot?

 The Colorado Department of Public Health and Environment (CDPHE) strongly recommends a flu vaccination for everyone six months of age or older.
 In addition to protecting yourself, you’ll be helping to protect those at higher risk, such as children under five, adults 65 years and older, pregnant women and those with chronic conditions.
-Plus, you’ll reduce the burden on hospital systems that are threatened with reaching capacity, enabling others who need medical attention the most access to proper care.

 When to get the vaccine